U.S. starves 2020 census of funding, threatens undercount: NY lawsuit

 The Census Bureau is part of the U.S. Department of Commerce, which declined to comment on the lawsuit filed in federal court in Manhattan.
 Commerce Secretary Wilbur Ross and Census Bureau chief Steven Dillingham are also defendants.

-Tuesday’s lawsuit came four weeks after the federal appeals court in Richmond, Virginia, heard arguments on whether to revive a similar lawsuit by the National Association for the Advancement of Colored People and Prince George’s County, Maryland.
+Tuesday’s lawsuit came four weeks after the federal appeals court in Richmond, Virginia, heard arguments on whether to revive a similar lawsuit by the NAACP and Prince George’s County, Maryland.

-A lower court judge dismissed that case in August, saying Congress’ appropriation of $3.55 billion for the 2020 census mooted the plaintiffs’ funding claim.
+A lower court judge dismissed that case in August, saying Congress’ current $3.55 billion census appropriation mooted the plaintiffs’ funding claim.

 Both sets of plaintiffs are represented by students from Yale Law School’s Peter Gruber Rule of Law Clinic.

-It was not immediately available for comment.
+Undercounting causes “irreparable harm,” Lisa Chen, one of the students, said in an interview.
+“We are focused on having the bureau spend money that has already been appropriated.”

-The lawsuit came after President Donald Trump on July 11 abandoned his push for a citizenship question on the census.
+The lawsuit followed Republican President Donald Trump’s July 11 abandonment of his quest for a citizenship question on the census.

-Critics said adding the question would have discriminated against minorities, and helped Republicans like Trump by lowering responses in Democratic-leaning areas.
+Critics said the question would have helped Republicans by lowering responses in Democratic-leaning areas.

+House of Representatives Democrats on Tuesday sued Ross and U.S. Attorney General William Barr to enforce subpoenas related to an investigation of the citizenship question.

 Newburgh is 65 miles (105 km) north of New York City, and has many black, Hispanic and undocumented people among its roughly 28,000 population.
 Its 57% response rate in the 2010 census was among the lowest in New York state.